ans-group/basebot-aws/README.md

 ## Pre-requisites

-Before deploying the tempalate there are a number of pre-requsites that need to be met along with some additional information you will required to provide.
+Before deploying the template there are a number of pre-requisites that need to be met along with some additional information you will required to provide.

 * An AWS Account with AWS Administrator privileges.
 * An SSL certificate that has either been created in or imported to AWS Certificate manager in the region the template is to be deployed.